-In the build-up to 1995, it was rumoured that Mild Seven had tried to negotiate with Benetton to put Ukyo Katayama alongside Michael Schumacher, and pointed to the potential their countryman had shown in 1994.
+In the build-up to 1995, it was rumoured that Mild Seven had tried to negotiate with Benetton to put Ukyo Katayama alongside Michael Schumacher.

 — F1 in the 1990s 🚦🏎🏁🏆🍾 (@1990sF1) November 4, 2018

-After leaving Tyrrell at the end of 1996, Katayama took his Mild Seven sponsorship to Minardi for his swansong season in 1997, with the underpowered Hart engines preventing him from adding to his points tally.
+After leaving Tyrrell at the end of 1996, Katayama took his Mild Seven backing to Minardi for 1997.
+In what would prove to be his swansong season, the under-powered Hart engines preventing him from adding to his points tally.

-Katayama then joined Toyota’s Le Mans effort in 1998 alongside Keiichi Tsuchiya and Toshio Suzuki aboard the Toyota GT-One.
+Katayama then joined Toyota’s Le Mans effort in 1998 alongside Keiichi Tsuchiya and Toshio Suzuki with the famous Toyota GT-One.

-However, the Japanese driver suffered a tyre failure on the Mulsanne straight and although he recovered to the pits for repairs and re-joined the race, the chance of a famous victory was gone.
+Although he recovered to the pits for repairs and re-joined the race, the chance of victory was gone.